wende/wende.github.io/_posts/2015-08-31-Cool-language-features-Erlang.md

 4. If first and second elements are the same return true AND result of the same logic on the rest of the list
 5. If none of the above applies, the statement is false

 You may argue which solution is better in different dimensions.
-But in my opinion Erlang version is much easier to undesrstand.
+But in my opinion Erlang version is much easier to understand.